wpwoodjr/MandelRust/README.md

 # Mandelbrot for Kubernetes
 Uses a Kubernetes cluster to compute the Mandelbrot set.

-This repo contains David Eck's code in math.hws.edu, and a Kubernetes client/server version in mb-kubernetes.
+This repo contains David Eck's code (with a few modifications) in math.hws.edu, and a Kubernetes client/server version in mb-kubernetes.